-N/A 1-37-4 CIT Program
+1-37-4 CIT Program

-- A. The CIT Program consists of three (3) core components that are defined below:

-- 1. Inclusive Collaboration;

-- 2. Training; and

-- 3. Tiered Response, consistent with SOP Response to Behavioral Health Issues.

-- B. Inclusive Collaboration

-The Department's CIT Program collaborates with community partners and the MHRAC to strengthen the Department's response to individuals with behavioral health issues or who are experiencing a behavioral health crisis.
+- A. The CIT Program consists of three (3) core components that are defined below: - 1.
+Inclusive Collaboration; - 2.
+Training; and - 3.
+Tiered Response, consistent with SOP Response to Behavioral Health Issues. - B. Inclusive Collaboration - 1.
+The Department's CIT Program collaborates with community partners and the MHRAC to strengthen the Department's response to individuals with behavioral health issues or who are experiencing behavioral health crises.
 The Program also seeks to address and minimize the stigma associated with behavioral health issues.
-The Program includes:
+The Program includes: - a.
+Ongoing partnerships among Department personnel, other law enforcement agencies, advocacy groups, peers, and the behavioral health community; and - b.
+MHRAC and community feedback in policy and training development.